Nezruceuil/SCP-mcdp/README.md

 # SCP in Minecraft

 ## Attention!!!
 **!!!
-It contains things that can cause aquaphobia, entomophobia, trypophobia, arachnophobia, and achluophobia.**
+It contains image that can cause aquaphobia, entomophobia, trypophobia, arachnophobia, and achluophobia.**

 ## Demo
 Go in the release tab and download both the resource pack and the datapack.
 Extract it in the correct folders.